rajatagrawal1094/IdentityManagementSystem/README.md

 - **Limited access control**: If someone knows a secret, they can usually access it anytime—regardless of their role or context.
 - **Inconsistent practices**: Each team may handle secrets differently, leading to gaps, duplication, and vulnerabilities.

-## Introduction to Identity-Based Managed Systems
+## Introduction to Identity Based Managed Systems

 To fix this, more and more teams are adopting identity-based managed systems.
 These platforms give us centralized, secure, and policy-driven control over secrets.